Nissan Primera

-The Nissan Primera (日産・プリメーラ, Nissan Purimēra) is a large family car which was produced by the Japanese automaker Nissan from 1990 to 2007, for the markets in Japan and Europe.
+The Nissan Primera (日産・プリメーラ, Nissan Purimēra) is a large family car produced by the Japanese carmaker Nissan.
+It was first produced from 1990 to 2008, for the markets in Japan and Europe.
 In Japan, it replaced the Auster/Stanza, and was exclusive to Nissan Prince Store locations.
-In North America, it was the entry level luxury sports sedan for the Infiniti brand.
+In North America, it was the entry level luxury sports sedan for the Infiniti brand, named the G20.
+The nameplate was revived in 2026 as a battery electric model based on the N7.

 The word "primera" in Spanish means "first", in its feminine form.